Andrew-71/Tardim-In-Control/README.md

 : Sure, as long as you don't claim the mod as your own.
 A link to this mod's page would be appreciated too.

 **Will there be a 1.20 version and beyond?**
-: Right now my focus on 1.19.2, but I will try my best to move to later versions as soon as this mod is fully stable, and dependencies are out.
+: As of v1.2 my focus on 1.19.2, but I will try my best to move to later versions as soon as this mod is fully stable, and dependencies are out.
 The intention is to follow latest versions.

 **I encountered a bug or have a suggestion.
 What do I do?**
 : If you have a problem or suggestion, the best way to get them to me is through the project's Discord server.

-**Do I need to install ComputerCraft or Create for this mod?**
+**Do I need to install things like ComputerCraft or Create for this mod?**
 : Nope!
 While I highly suggest you do (because digital interface is in my opinion the star of the show), you can enjoy a lot of TARDIM: In Control's features with only TARDIM installed.
-If you ever decide to add other optional dependencies, the relevant blocks will become available!
+If you ever decide to add other optional dependencies, the relevant blocks will become available and craftable!